trostnik/obs_notes/Life/Programming/Android/Activity.md

 We need to write the name of activity in manifest.
 Also there we can provide intent filters which allow us to enter an activity from more general call(like SEND_MESSAGE(Implicit intent)).
 Activity that requests other activity needs to have the same permissions.

+You define intent-filters for activities that you want to be accessible from another application.
+If you want activity to be accessible only from your own app, you can use explicit Intents (by Activity name).

 Activity has lifecycle.
-Each state of licecycle is provided with a callbac
+Each state of licecycle is provided with a callback: onCreate(), onStart(), onResume(), onPause(), onStop(), onDestroy().
-k: onCreate(), onStart(),
-onResume(), onPause(), onStop(), onDestroy().

 **onCreate()** is used to make initialization of components that will be initialized only once.
 Binding